-The story of the Abbot Joachim is admirably told by Renan in his "Nouvelles Etudes": by Gebhart in his Italie Mystique: and by Dr. Lea in his Inquisition : a summary of these and other accounts by Miss Troutbeck appeared in the Nineteenth Century for July 1902.
-Born about 1132 in Calabria, where Roman religious ideas were leavened with Greek and even Saracen elements : by turns a courtier, a traveller, an active missionary, and a contemplative hermit, he has been claimed with some justice as a sort of St. John Baptist to the Franciscan movement : and he may be called with almost equal truth its St. John the Divine also.
+The story of the Abbot Joachim is admirably told by Renan, Gebhart, Tocco, Father Denisle, and Dr. Lea: a summary of these by Miss Troutbeck appeared in the Nineteenth Century for July 1902.
+Born about 1132 in Calabria, where Roman religious ideas were leavened with Greek and even Saracen elements: by turns a courtier, a traveller, an active missionary, and a contemplative hermit, he has been claimed with some justice as a sort of St. John Baptist to the Franciscan movement: and he may be called with almost equal truth its St. John the Divine also.
 The hateful and notorious corruption of the Church, which impelled Francis to found his Order, had previously driven Joachim into an attempt to interpret the world's history in the light of Scripture.
-He found the solution of present evils in a theory of gradual decay and renewal, elaborated from St. Augustine's philosophy of history.
-The visible Church, in Joachim's system, was no temple of stone, but a shifting tabernacle in this worldly wilderness; pitched here to-night, but destined to be folded up with to-morrow's dawn, and carried one stage onward with an advancing world.
-As Salimbene puts it (1261-240), "he divides the world into a threefold state; for in the first state the Father worked in mystery through the patriarchs and sons of the prophets, although the works of the Trinity are indivisible.
+He found the solution of present evils in a theory of gradual decay and renewal, elaborated from St. The visible Church, in Augustine's philosophy of history.
+Joachim's system, was no temple of stone, but a shifting tabernacle in this worldly wilderness; pitched here to-night, but destined to be folded up with to-morrow's dawn, and carried one stage onward with an advancing world.
+As Salimbene puts it (466); "he divides the world into a threefold state; for in the first state the Father worked in mystery through the patriarchs and sons of the prophets, although the works of the Trinity are indivisible.
 In the second state the Son worked through the Apostles and other apostolic men; of which state He saith in John 'My Father worketh until now, and I work.'
 In the third state the Holy Ghost shall work through the Religious."
 In other words, the first state of the Church was taught by the Father through the Old Testament; the second state by the Son through the New Testament; the third state (which may be said in one sense to have begun with St. Benedict) shall be taught by the Holy Spirit.
 Not that the Old and New Testaments are to be abrogated, or that a new Bible shall be revealed; but that men's eyes shall be opened by the Spirit to see a new revelation in the time-honoured scriptures-an Eternal Gospel, proceeding from the Old and New Testaments as its Author the Holy Spirit proceeds from the Father and the Son.
 And to these threefold stages of inspiration correspond three orders of missionaries: first, the patriarchs and prophets: secondly, the Apostles and their successors the clergy: the third era of the Church shall be an era of hermits, monks, and nuns, not superseding the present hierarchy, but guiding it into new ways.
-Further, like nearly all the prophets of this age, Joachim argued from the corruption of the then world to the imminence of Antichrist, of the Battle of Armageddon, and of all the convulsions foretold in the Apocalypse as preceding the Reign of the Saints.
+Further, like nearly all the prophets of this age, Joachim argued from the corruption of the then world to the imminence of Antichrist, of the Battle of Armageddon, and of all the convulsions foretold in the

+Apocalypse as preceding the Reign of the Saints.